Linda Crampton is a writer and former teacher with a first-class honors degree in biology. She writes about the scientific basis of disease.

 Chronic Obstructive Pulmonary Disease

-Chronic bronchitis and emphysema are the two most common diseases classified as a Chronic Obstructive Pulmonary Disease, or COPD.
+Chronic bronchitis and emphysema are the two most common diseases classified as a chronic obstructive pulmonary disease or COPD.
 Both are caused chiefly by smoking but may be worsened by inhaling polluted air.
-Symptoms include wheezing, shortness of breath and coughing up mucus.
+Symptoms include wheezing, shortness of breath, and coughing up mucus.
 Unfortunately, the trigger that causes the disease damages the lungs and the disorder is progressive.
 The sooner the condition is diagnosed and the trigger avoided, the better the outcome.

 People with COPD can have either chronic bronchitis or emphysema, but they often have both conditions.
 The alveoli are tiny air sacs in the lungs in which oxygen is absorbed into the blood.
 In emphysema, the walls of alveoli break down, making exhalation difficult.

-Mucus - Friend and Foe
+A Friend and a Foe

 © 2011 Linda Crampton